-The company's Director of Regulation and Strategy is responsible for monitoring regulatory compliance and is supported in discharging this responsibility by employees in the Regulation, Assurance, Legal and Internal Audit teams.
-The company continues to employ external assurance partners to scrutinise, challenge and give independent advice on the procedures the company uses to collect and report the information underpinning this compliance statement.
+The Company employs external assurance partners to scrutinise, challenge and give independent advice on the procedures the company uses to collect and report the information underpinning this compliance statement.
 The assurance partners have highlighted that the company has full understanding of and has sufficient processes and internal systems of controls to meet reporting obligations.